Meisterschulen-am-Ostbahnhof-Munchen/ISOAgLib/xgpl_src/IsoAgLib/comm/Process/readme.txt

   * </table>
   *
   *
-  * @section ProcDataDinIsoSec Flexible usage for DIN 9684 and ISO 11783
+  * @section ProcDataIsoSec Usage for ISO 11783
   * The IsoAgLib handles Process Data to the greatest part independent from the underlying protocol.
   * This allows to write applications, which concentrate only on the data communication part without
   * the overhead of protocol specific details.
   * This is achieved by the CAN data formating and low-level processing class __IsoAgLib::ProcessPkg_c, which
   * detects dependent on the receiver ( for send of msg ) and/or sender ( for receive of msg )
   * and its protocol state, which protocol format to use.
-This is achieved by IsoAgLib::iSystemMgmt_c
+This is achieved by IsoAgLib::iISOMonitor_c
   * which provides functions to derive the protocol type of a ECU based on it DevKey == device_type/_instance setting.
   *
-  * @subsection ConvertDataDictionary Conversion between old DIN 9684 Data Dictionary and new ISO 11783 Data Dictionary
-  * It is planned to keep the Data Dictionary unique for both protocol variants, and to implement an internal
-  * mechanism which converts the ident code in and from messages to the right Data Dictionary type.
-  * But as this is a not yet finished work in the ISO 11783 working group, this feature can't be implemented yet.
-  *
-  * @subsection ConvertCommands Conversion between old DIN 9684 PD/MOD commands and ISO 11783 commands
-  * In the hope, that the plans for the new Process Data handling in ISO 11783 are corrected
-  * in a way, that it provides at least the same capability as the old DIN 9684 style PD/MOD commands,
-  * the IsoAgLib is going provide a mechanism for a unique API in this area also.
-This means, that an
-  * application can simply use the several Process Data commands via the class member methods of the different
-  * Process Data class types without any notice of differences between the old DIN style PD/MOD and new style command field
-  * protocol.
-  *
-  * @subsection ApplicationPrinciple Principles for the Use of Process Data
+  * @subsection ApplicationPrinciple Principles for the use of Process Data
   * In spite to the first design of IsoAgLib ( version <= 0.3.0 ), the single variable instances
   * of data type "Process Data XY" ( with XY from { IsoAgLib::iProcDataLocal_c, IsoAgLib::iProcDataRemote_c,
   * IsoAgLib::iProcDataLocalSimpleMeasure_c, IsoAgLib::iProcDataRemoteSimpleSetpoint_c, ... } )
   * can be placed like a "normal" variable ( %e.g. int, char ) in the program in the variable
   * scope where the process data information shall be accessed.
 Like "normal" variables,
   * pointers to a process data instance can be distributed round the application.
-  * @subsubsection ImportantDisallowed Important Note to the Use of Process Data Variables
+  * @subsubsection ImportantDisallowed Important Note to the use of Process Data Variables
   * <b>Never</b> assign a value from one process data instance to another and <b>never</b>
   * use a process data type as function parameter.\n
   * <b>Instead:</b> Provide access to functions or different sub-programs by <b>POINTER</b> to a Process Data